chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 Server running at http://localhost:3000
 ```

 Click the link in your terminal to open the app's `Index.html` page.
 Click the <button>Login as IAM User</button> button.
-You will be temporary redirected to the OCI IAM Sign In page.
+You will be temporarily redirected to the OCI IAM Sign In page.
 Sign in with the following credentials:

 - **User Name:** `alphauser`
 - **Password:** `[Password selected upon creating the alphauser]`